awsdocs/vm-import-export-user-guide/doc_source/vmexport_image.md

 + You can only export EBS data volumes that are specified in the block device mapping, not EBS volumes attached after instance launch\.
 + You can't export an image from Amazon EC2 if you've shared it from another AWS account\.
 + You can't have multiple export image tasks in progress for the same AMI at the same time\.
-+ You can't have more than 20 conversion tasks per Region in progress at the same time\.
++ By default, you can't have more than 5 conversion tasks per Region in progress at the same time\.
+This limit is adjustable up to 20\.
 + VMs with volumes larger than 1 TiB are not supported\.
 + You can export a volume to either an unencrypted Amazon S3 bucket or to a bucket encrypted using AWS\-256 encryption\.
 You cannot export to an S3 bucket encrypted using AWS\-KMS encryption\.